 - Submit a completed admissions application online (www.savannahtech.edu) or to the Admissions Office. - Pay a one-time non-refundable \$25.00 application fee.
 Submitting an application will create a \$25.00 charge regardless of enrollment status. - Submit an official evaluation from an approved agency if the college coursework was completed outside of the United States. - Submit an official high school transcript or GED scores (in a sealed envelope).
-High School Transcripts are not required for applicants who provide an official transcript with a minimum of 30 semester credit hours or 45 quarter hours from a regionally accredited institution (60 semester credit hours or 90 quarter hours will be required to receive Financial Aid). - Meet test score requirements for the chosen program of study.
+High School Transcripts are not required for applicants who provide an official transcript with a minimum of 30 semester credit hours or 45 quarter hours from a regionally accredited institution. - Meet test score requirements for the chosen program of study.
 Placement scores may be waived if the applicant earns a grade of "C" or higher in College Algebra (or Quantitative Skills and Reasoning) and English Composition and Rhetoric courses from a regionally accredited college/university.